gabfr/open-webui/README.md

-I'll modify the README to include the video link that shows how to set up the system.
-Here's the updated version:

 # Open WebUI with MCP Access

 This repository provides Open WebUI with MCP (Model Control Protocol) bridge access to connect with various AI models.